brombal/stylix-docs/markdown/other-components.md

 <StyledButton color="primary" font-weight="bold" />
 ```

-The 'rest' parameters of `$.styled()` accepts a list of prop names to pass directly to the underlying component, instead of treating them as styles.
+The 'rest' parameters of `$.styled()` accepts a list of prop names, and will pass these directly to the underlying component instead of treating them as styles.

 ## Just give me a class name

 If you just need a class name to pass to a component, you can use the `useStyles()` hook.
-This function takes a Stylix CSS object and returns the generated class name.
+This function takes any [style object](/api/style-objects) and returns the generated class name.

 ```tsx
 import { useStyles } from '@stylix/core';